-It’s common to think that Active Directory Domain Services (ADDS) and domain controllers (DCs) are synonymous with each other.
+It’s common to think that a domain controller vs Active Directory is synonymous with each other.
 In fact, they are very different.
 Knowing these differences will help you better understand how both work together.

 For this article, we’ll center on Windows NT terminology.
 Many of the concepts and terms are the same or similar in Linux.
 To tell the domain controllers vs. Active Directory story, I’m going to use a story about a nightclub.

-I hope this will relate the equivalent scenarios and differences between Active Directory and domain controller functionality better than simply regurgitating documentation.
+I hope this will relate the equivalent scenarios and differences between Active Directory vs domain controller functionality better than simply regurgitating documentation.

 If you’re looking for Active Directory explained, you’ve come to the right place.